smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

+A response to an original article, 'Nipples and Poop'.

-I grew up England.
-In the days that a glimpse of a nipple shown before the 9pm watershed was enough to send a country into a tailspin.
+I grew up in Englad, the days that a glimpse of a nipple shown before the 9pm watershed was enough to send a country into a tailspin.

 <iframe width="420" height="315" src="//www.youtube.com/embed/vqv2-ISx1vU" frameborder="0" allowfullscreen></iframe>

-This advert was banned after it debuted in England, having received over 300 complaints.
-It aired all over mainland europe without a peep of complaint.
-Was it is hardly surprising though?
-That was 1990 and she doesn't even seem to be thinking about the Queen as she so brazenly soaps her breasts.
+This advert was banned after it's debut on ITV.
+It quickly received over 300 complaints, having aired all over mainland europe without a peep of complaint.
+Was it is surprising though?
+She didn't even seem to be thinking about the Queen as she brazenly soaped her breasts.
 Golly gosh.

-Thankfully all that happened when I was about 2.
-And the main memory of I have of shocking nipples as a kid, was of their blasphemous appearence in Monty Python's Life of Brian.
-Monty Python liberated much of England from the old fashioned conservative thinking of sex and blasphemy.
+Thankfully all that happened in 1990, when I was about 2.
+And the main memory of I have of nipples as a kid, was of their pogniantly blasphemous appearence in The Life of Brian.
+Despite this film coming out before I born, this Monty Python epic had an enduring legacy that liberated me and many people in England from the country's old fashioned oppresive dogma of sex, blasphemy and how 'proper' girls and boys should behave.

-Over on this side of the pond, there are new 21st century debates to be had on the appropriateness of nipples.
+Out in cyber-space, there are new 21st century debates to be had on the appropriateness of nipples.

-## Open-source high-tech Ren and Stimpy diversity nipples no less.
+## Open-source high-tech Ren and Stimpy diversity nipples.

 Ok time to explain.